Liberal Party (UK)

-The coalition government of Lloyd George was increasingly dominated by the Conservative Party, which finally deposed him in 1922.
-By the end of the 1920s, the Labour Party had replaced the Liberals as the Conservatives' main rival.
-The Liberal Party went into decline after 1918 and by the 1950s won as few as six seats at general elections.
-Apart from notable by-election victories, its fortunes did not improve significantly until it formed the SDP–Liberal Alliance with the newly formed Social Democratic Party (SDP) in 1981.
-At the 1983 general election, the Alliance won over a quarter of the vote, but only 23 of the 650 seats it contested.
-At the 1987 general election, its share of the vote fell below 23% and the Liberals and the SDP merged in 1988 to form the Social and Liberal Democrats (SLD), who the following year were renamed the Liberal Democrats.
+By the 1950s, the party had won as few as six seats at general elections.
+Apart from a few notable by-election victories, its fortunes did not improve significantly until it formed the SDP–Liberal Alliance with the newly formed Social Democratic Party (SDP) in 1981.
+At the 1983 general election, the Alliance won over a quarter of the vote, but won only 23 of the 633 seats it contested.
+At the 1987 general election, its share of the vote fell below 23%.
+Further, the Liberals and the SDP merged in 1988 to form the Social and Liberal Democrats (SLD), who the following year were renamed the Liberal Democrats.
 A splinter group reconstituted the Liberal Party in 1989.

-Prominent intellectuals associated with the Liberal Party include the philosopher John Stuart Mill, the economist John Maynard Keynes and social planner William Beveridge.
-Winston Churchill authored Liberalism and the Social Problem (1909), praised by Henry William Massingham as "an impressive and convincing argument" and widely considered as the movement’s bible.